jesseduffield/jesseduffield.github.io/_posts/2021-9-18-Gos-Shortcomings-4.md

 Which looks fine but would actually give me a completely incorrect result.

-Yes, generics are on their way, but as I said at the beginning of this series, I'm voicing my grievances about _today's_ Go, not tomorrow's.Generics were originally set for release in August, and now I doubt they'll be out by the end of the year.
+Yes, generics are on their way, but as I said at the beginning of this series, I'm voicing my grievances about _today's_ Go, not tomorrow's.
+Generics were originally set for release in August, and now I doubt they'll be out by the end of the year.

 ## Conclusion